eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 !!!
 Note

-    The `autocomplete()` should be modified to generate actual auto-completion results based on the input parameters.
+    `autocomplete()` should be modified to generate actual auto-completion results based on the input parameters.

 ## Context Objects